Aymankhallaf/real-state-app/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries, please contact [your-email@example.com].
+For any inquiries, please contact me.